 Creating safety and permanency

 Whether you’re choosing to become a foster parent, or you’re a parent whose child is living in a foster home, the foster care process requires trust, education and collaboration.
-Nebraska Children’s Home is proud to be a foster care facilitator, uniting foster parents with the children and adolescents who need them, and ensuring that the children’s parents stay involved, connected and satisfied with the care their children receive.
+Nebraska Children’s Home Society is proud to be a foster care facilitator, uniting foster parents with the children and adolescents who need them, and ensuring that the children’s parents stay involved, connected and satisfied with the care their children receive.

 Foster Care services:

 Family Preparation and Support

 As families and individuals prepare to move forward with foster care, we provide a variety of services to ensure children receive loving care in a safe environment from people they trust — and that the caregivers feel informed and supported.

 The steps toward achieving permanency vary from family to family, and our services are designed to ensure a personalized, thoughtful process.
 Options Counseling Education and Mediation is available to parents with children in out-of-home care.

 Our foster care philosophy is based on the idea that all parties involved – parents, foster parents and the professionals at Nebraska Children’s Home Society – are integral to the child’s well-being and should work together for the best possible outcome.

 The Foster Care program at Nebraska Children’s Home Society provides temporary care for children who are working towards reunifying with their family.